 Outcomes Research Fellowship

 A unique opportunity for a researcher from an MPOG participating site to join MPOG for a one-year fellowship.
 The fellowship will allow the selected candidate to use the MPOG platform to transform real-world data into actionable knowledge.
+Applications are accepted each year in October.

 About